North Korea accuses U.S. of 'evil ambition,' says use of strength not a U.S. monopoly

 It also accused the U.S. officials of a “hostile scheme to stifle us by force” by warning that Washington would “change its path” if North Korea did not give up its nuclear weapons.

-The statement condemned recent joint U.S.-South Korean military exercises and U.S. missile defense drills and test launches of intercontinental and submarine-launched ballistic missiles.
+The statement condemned recent U.S.-South Korean military exercises and U.S. missile defence drills and test launches of intercontinental and submarine-launched ballistic missiles.

-The statement also complained of increasing reconnaissance flights over North Korea and accused Washington of “maneuvers” to deploy sophisticated landing craft in Japan and nuclear-capable submarine-launched ballistic missiles around the Korean Peninsula.
+It also complained of increasing reconnaissance flights over North Korea and accused Washington of “manoeuvres” to deploy sophisticated landing craft in Japan and nuclear-capable submarine-launched ballistic missiles around the Korean Peninsula.

 “All the above clearly shows that the June 12 ...
 Joint Statement is not within the consideration of the United States and there is no change at all in the American evil ambition to conquer (North Korea) by force,” it said, referring to a commitment by Trump and Kim at a first summit last year to establish a new era of relations.